FLY BUDAPEST, TRANSFER TO KISKUNSAG NATIONAL PARK

 After breakfast we have a couple of hours to enjoy our last encounters with the local Golden Orioles, Rollers, Bee-eaters and Lesser Grey Shrikes about the lodge, and perhaps to add to our butterfly and dragonfly lists before returning to relax over our picnic lunches in the shade of the garden.

-In the early afternoon we load up the minibus and return to Budapest Airport where we bid farewell to Gábor and Andrea.
-We check in for our flight home to London Heathrow, where our summer 'birds, butterflies and dragons’ tour to Hungary concludes.
+In the early afternoon we load up the minibus and return to Budapest Airport, where we bid farewell to Gábor and Andrea.
+We check in for our flight home to London Heathrow, where our summer tour to Hungary concludes.